Arunagirinathar: Early life

 There came a time when his sister had no money to meet his demands for dissipation.
-Arunagiri said he was going to kill himself because of this.
-To prevent Arunagiri from committing suicide, his sister said that he should sell her in order to have money, upon hearing which Arunagiri realised how selfish he had been.
+Arunagirinathar said he was going to kill himself because of this.
+To prevent Arunagirinathar from committing suicide, his sister said that he should sell her in order to have money, upon hearing which Arunagirinathar realised how selfish he had been.
 He decided to end his life, went to a temple and hit his head against the pillars and steps, begging for forgiveness.
-He considered jumping to his death from the temple tower but according to legends, the God Murugan himself prevented him from committing suicide, cured his leprosy, showed him a path of reform and piety, initiated him to create devotional songs for the benefit of mankind.
+He considered jumping to his death from the temple tower but according to legends, the deity Murugan himself prevented him from committing suicide, cured his leprosy, showed him a path of reform and piety, initiated him to create devotional songs for the benefit of mankind.

 Alternative autobiographical version

 The above story, though popular contradicts the poet's own version of his story.
-In the Tiruppugazh, Manaiaval nahaikka, Arunagirinather speaks of how his wife, parents and relatives were utterly disgusted with him and ridicule from friends and others in town impelled him to try to end his life.
-He thanks the Lord for saving him at this time.
+In the Tiruppukal, Manaiaval nahaikka, Arunagirinather speaks of how his wife, parents and relatives were utterly disgusted with him and ridicule from friends and others in town impelled him to try to end his life.
+He thanks the deity for saving him at this time.
 This not only shows that his father was alive much longer than what myths suggest but also that he was married.